PRAYERS FOR THE MONTH WITH OUR CHURCH AND HOME PRAYER GROUP

 whether at Home or in Church.

-Shall we commence our Prayer time together with the Lord’s Prayer in the traditional form.
+Shall we commence our prayer time together with the prayer that Jesus taught us.

 hallowed be thy name;